Azure/azure-sdk/docs/python/design.md

 client.update_thing(name='hello', size=4713, thing=thing)
 ```

-#### Overloads

-TODO: JOHAN Describe if @typing.overloads can be used and if so, when.

 #### Return types

 Requests to the service fall into two basic groups - methods that make a single logical request, or a deterministic sequence of requests.
 An example of a single logical request is a request that may be retried inside the operation.
 An example of a deterministic sequence of requests is a paged operation.

 The logical entity is a protocol neutral representation of a response.
 For HTTP, the logical entity may combine data from headers, body, and the status line.
-For example, you may wish to expose an `ETag` header as a property on the logical entity.
+For example, you may wish to expose an `ETag` header as an `etag` attribute on the logical entity.

 {% include requirement/MUST id="python-response-logical-entity" %} optimize for returning the logical entity for a given request.
 The logical entity MUST represent the information needed in the 99%+ case.

 {% include requirement/MUST id="python-response-exception-on-failure" %} raise an exception if the method call failed to accomplish the user specified task.
 This includes both situations where the service actively responded with a failure as well as when no response was received.
-See <TODO: JOHAN link to exceptions.
+See [Exceptions](#exceptions) for more information.

 TODO: Please include a code sample for return types